gilcarmel/CarND-Advanced-Lane-Lines/README.md

     # meters per pixel in x dimension (3.7m is the width of a lane)
     xm_per_pix = 3.7 / 640

-The vehicle's position in the lane is determined by comparing the left and right lane line positions to the center of the image:
+The vehicle's position in the lane is determined by comparing the lane's vs the image's horizontal center:

     def calculate_center_offset(self, image_width):
         pixel_offset = (self.right_line.x_pixels + self.left_line.x_pixels - image_width) / 2